TSE:SIS

 He's not avoiding companies with tariff risk, as he doesn't think tariffs will be as bad as feared.

-Savaria Corp is a Canadian stock, trading under the symbol SIS-T on the Toronto Stock Exchange (SIS-CT).
-It is usually referred to as TSX:SIS or SIS-T
+Savaria Corp is a Canadian stock, trading under the symbol SIS.TO (previously SIS-T on Stockchase) on the Toronto Stock Exchange (SIS-CT).
+It is usually referred to as TSX:SIS or SIS.TO

-In the last year, 9 stock analysts published opinions about SIS-T. 6 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 4 stock analysts published opinions about SIS.TO (previously SIS-T on Stockchase).
+3 analysts recommended to BUY the stock.
+0 analysts recommended to SELL the stock.
+The latest stock analyst recommendation is BUY.
 Read the latest stock experts' ratings for Savaria Corp.

-Savaria Corp was recommended as a Top Pick by on .
+Savaria Corp was recommended as a Top Pick by Jamie Murray on 2024-11-28.
 Read the latest stock experts ratings for Savaria Corp.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for help on deciding if you should buy, sell or hold the stock.

-9 stock analysts on Stockchase covered Savaria Corp In the last year.
+4 stock analysts on Stockchase covered Savaria Corp in the last year.
 It is a trending stock that is worth watching.